My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Designed to blend in harmony with the landscape, the building is roughly the same height as the zelkova trees lining the street.
-An atrium stretching three floors above street level and three floors below cuts through the commercial space, where tenants stand side by side along a gently rising spiral ramp that echoes the slope of Omotesando itself.
+Designed to blend in with the landscape, the building is roughly the same height as the zelkova trees lining the street.
+An atrium stretching three floors above street level and three floors below cuts through the commercial space, with tenants side by side along a gently rising spiral ramp that echoes the slope of Omotesando itself.
 The raw concrete walls and geometrical forms offer a glimpse of architect Tadao Ando's signature style.

 SunnyHills is a shop that sells Taiwanese-style pineapple cake, and its utterly eye-catching location in Minami Aoyama was designed by Kengo Kuma & Associates.
 Kuma is the world-renowned architect who designed the New National Stadium for the upcoming Olympics in Tokyo.
 The elaborate wooden framework of the building was created using ancient Japanese joinery techniques.
 The pieces of wood are slotted together without the use of any nails or other similar items.

 This museum, opened in 1941 to preserve and display the collection of its founder, Kaichiro Nezu, reopened in 2009 with a new main building design by Kengo Kuma & Associates.
 The open, relaxing interior space connects seamlessly with the lush 17,000-square-meter Japanese garden, which offers a view of the changing seasons.